rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 ----------------------------------------------------------------

-The Redhat links in the [references](#reference-links) section have a lot of information on creating interfaces.
+The two Redhat links in the [references](#reference-links) section have a lot of information on creating interfaces.

 ----------------------------------------------------------------